jaanga/moon/readme.md

 [Moon Utilities Read Me - Web Page]( http://jaanga.github.io/moon/utilities/ )
 [Moon Utilities Read Me - Source Code]( https://github.com/jaanga/moon/tree/gh-pages/utilities/ )

+## Guidelines

+The code should be as close as possible to readable English

+* Descriptive, informative variable names
+* Lots of white space
+	* Follow the Mr.doob Coding Style
+	* Good: x = 23 * y + 54 * z
+	* Not so good: x=23*y+54*z
+	* Remember: JavaScript is compiled on the fly: no longer need to worry about whitespace slowing things down
+* Minimum notation or use of symbols
+	* Good: y = Math.floor( x );
+	Not so good: y = ~~x;
+* Everything in one file
+	* No need to have multiple files open
+	* No need to keep looking akk over the place
+* Emphasis on the use of one tool: JavaScript
+	* The Document Object Model(DOM) is your friend
+	* Use the DOM to add HTML and CSS to the document on the fly
+* Very limited usage of libraries
+	* No need to know Three.js and jQuery and whatever before you begin
+	* Knowing some JavaScript and something about a single library should be good enough in most instances
+* Lots of small apps
+	* Not one big app

 ## Copyright and License